DRIVENpol/DRIVENpol/README.md

 # 💫 About Me:
-🤓 CEO of DRIVENecosystem | Head of Development at Rev3al<br>🔮 When I am bored I write smart contracts in YUL<br>🙏🏻 Open for freelance work (not full-time positions)
+🤓 CEO of DRIVENecosystem | Head of Development at Rev3al<br>🔮 When I am bored I write smart contracts in YUL<br>🙏🏻 Open for work

 ## 🌐 Socials: